YashAwaghate/Leetcode_Practice/README.md

 # Leetcode_Practice
-A dump of all soolutions that I practice on Leetcode.
+A dump of all solutions that I practice on Leetcode.